alimness/sabbath-school-resources/src/en/aij/2025-00-bb-tg/part-05/05-03-lesson-01-creation/05-03-lesson-01-creation.md

 Who made the wind you can hear?\
 God made the wind, for you and me.

+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-03-god-made-wind.mp3] God Made the Light, Wind, Water (verse 2: wind)

 **^[SKY]({"style":{"text":{"color": "#a65726"}}})** Say: **And God made the sky and the clouds up very high.
 Let’s reach up . . . for the sky!** (Stretch arms up.)

 **^[RHYME]({"style":{"text":{"color": "#a65726"}}})** Say: **God made the clouds up very high.
 He made the great big sky!** Gently move your baby’s arms up in a circle for the sky. **He made the wind that blows and goes.** Sway their arms for the wind. **God made the world He loves.** Roll your arms and cross them over your heart.

 **^[WATER]({"style":{"text":{"color": "#a65726"}}})** Show water by moving and pouring water from a cup into another cup or container.
 Say: **Look!
 God also made the water.
 Hmmm!
 To drink, and wash, and play.
 Hmmm!
 Water is fun!** (Let your baby touch the water.) **God made the water.**

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-04-god-made-water.mp3] God Made the Light, Wind, Water (verse 3: water)

 **^[SING]({"style":{"text":{"color": "#a65726"}}})**\
 _**God Made the Light, Wind, Water"**_ (verse 3: water).\